NORTHWEST GEORGIA COUNCIL, BSA

 Prior to the organization of the council, the area was served by the Atlanta Area Council.
 Scout Executive of the Atlanta Area Council was the late W.A.
 “Dobbie” Dobson, a native of Dalton, GA.
 Mr. Dobson became a Scoutmaster at Lindale in 1921 where he taught school.

 Scout Executives of the Northwest Georgia Council have been the late A.P.
 “Pat” Patterson, the late Freeman E. Self, the late Harold E. Westin, the late Harry L. Wheeler, F.T.
-“Pete” Parham, Michael J, Bernhard, J. Richard “Dick” Thralls, Charles J. “Chick” Harvey (1994-2009), and the current Scout Executive, Lamar Perry, Jr.
+“Pete” Parham, Michael J, Bernhard, J. Richard “Dick” Thralls, Charles J. “Chick” Harvey (1994-2009), Lamar Perry, Jr. (2009-2015), and the current Scout Executive, Jeff Brasher.

 Original office location was in the city auditorium of Rome from 1933-1968, occupying space on the 1st and later 2nd floor.
 The office was located in a house at 11 E. 5th avenue for three years.
 The 4,800 square foot service center was built on US Hwy 27 North in Rome and used for 10 years.
 The council office was then moved to the third floor of the First Union Bank, 501 Broad Street in Rome.
 In 1998, a second office/Scout Shop was opened in Dalton at 202 S. Hamilton Street.
 In 2003, the office was moved to its current location in the Suntrust Annex building, 100 E. 2nd Avenue, Suite 20.